astropy/astropy/docs/known_issues.rst

 Python's ``int()`` goes through ``__index__`` while ``numpy.int64`` or ``numpy.int_`` do not go through ``__index__``.
-This means that an upstream fix in ``numpy` is required in order for ``astropy.units`` to control decomposing the input in these functions::
+This means that an upstream fix in NumPy is required in order for ``astropy.units`` to control decomposing the input in these functions::

     >>> np.int64((15 * u.km) / (15 * u.imperial.foot))